isomerpages/mom-rcfw/index.md

     - infobar:
         title: HR Tech Festival Asia<br>29 Sep - 1 Oct 2020
         subtitle: ASEAN Future of Work track
-        description: Hear from thought leaders on the impact of COVID-19 on labour markets and how HR leaders can support business transformation and human development in the future of work.
+        description: Hear from thought leaders on the impact of COVID-19 on labour markets and how HR leaders can support business transformation and human development in the Future of Work.
         button: Sign up for the event!
         url:  https://www.hrtechfestivalasia.com/
     - infopic: